AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Real-life example:

-Currently, the apparel manufacturing sector mostly relies on manual production processes with questionable working conditions for the workers.3 However, AI-enabled solutions are changing these trends by enabling automation in the apparel production sector.
+Currently, the apparel manufacturing sector mostly relies on manual production processes with questionable working conditions for the workers.6 However, AI-enabled solutions are changing these trends by enabling automation in the apparel production sector.

-Here are the ways AI can support production:
+Some of the ways AI can support production are:

-Demand forecasting and inventory management: With predictive analytics to analyze historical data, social media trends, and consumer preferences, AI powered services allow brands to predict demand more accurately.
-This helps minimizing overproduction, reducing excess inventory, and aligning production with real-time market needs.
+• Demand forecasting and inventory management: With predictive analytics to analyze historical data, social media trends, and consumer preferences, AI-powered services allow brands to predict demand more accurately.
+This helps minimize overproduction, reduce excess inventory, and align production with real-time market needs.

 • Tracking materials and inventory in real time to prevent bottlenecks.